I work as a sales and marketing manager, and I've worked in the car business in the past.

 There are tons of great examples peppered across the internet if you only just look around.
-Ironically, it's still a really safe bet that NONE of your competition has even thought of this, more or less is doing it so it will really separate you and your store apart in the mind of your consumer.
+Ironically, it's still a really safe bet that NONE of your competition has even thought of this, so it will really separate you and your store apart in the mind of your consumer.

-It is always better to give than to receive they say.
+It is always better to give than to receive, they say.
 We might be able to successfully argue that point but what is for sure is that you need to give before you get.
-Back in the day, they told you that if you got a $15,000 car, you need to do a $30,000 demonstration.
+Back in the day, they told you that if you got a $15,000 car, you needed to do a $30,000 demonstration.
 This is a fundamental rule and principle that gets violated in internet sales daily.
-Just because the customer is on-line doesn't mean you get to skip the steps.
+Just because the customer is online doesn't mean you get to skip the steps.

 Think about it, if the guy was in the showroom, would you start talking numbers before presenting your product?
-Sure, the Internet has changed the order of things a bit, but there are a few constants that you as a sales person owe to yourself and your client and one of those is present your product.
+Sure, the Internet has changed the order of things a bit, but there are a few constants that you, as a salesperson, owe to yourself and your client, and one of those is to present your product.

 The customer is still in the showroom, VIRTUALLY.
-The internet, your dealer's website, and all things associated with your company on-line is your VIRTUAL SHOWROOM.
+The internet, your dealer's website, and all things associated with your company online are your VIRTUAL SHOWROOM.
 The basic steps of selling are still in effect.

-Sorry if this seems like a no-brainer, but this seems like a vary common oversight.
-Case in point, my wife and I have a small SUV and the lease is up this month.
-We are looking to either going to lease a new one or buy out the one we have because we like this one and it has everything we need and the residual is in line with the Blue Book.
+Sorry if this seems like a no-brainer, but this seems like a very common oversight.
+Case in point, my wife and I have a small SUV, and the lease is up this month.
+We are looking to either going to lease a new one or buy out the one we have because we like this one, and it has everything we need, and the residual is in line with the Blue Book.
 So we're in a good spot.
 I reached out to several dealers to see what kind of response I would get.
 Here's what I found:

-- Sales people more concerned with me shopping them then actually concerned with helping me decide to re-lease or buy out.
+- Salespeople are more concerned with me shopping them than actually concerned with helping me decide to re-lease or buy out.

 - I got pricing, but not right away.
 Nothing specific or based on actual inventory

-- A lot requests to "just come on in"
+- A lot of requests to "just come on in"

 Don't Just Send One Price

-How many times has a customer come in looking for a black four door sedan and driven home in a white convertible coupe?
-Everyday this happens.
-Just because your buyer's on-line doesn't mean he's landed (settled) on a car.
+How many times has a customer come in looking for a black four-door sedan and driven home in a white convertible coupe?
+Every day this happens.
+Just because your buyer is online doesn't mean they've settled on a car.
 Especially now.
-7 years ago, an internet lead usually meant the buyer was ready to go.
-Now-a-days your internet shopper is just that, a shopper.
+Seven years ago, an internet lead usually meant the buyer was ready to go.
+Nowadays, your internet shopper is just that, a shopper.
 Just because they say they want a price on one thing doesn't mean they're not open to something else.
 Savvy?

-By showing then multiple options, you're showing them you're looking out for them and you're here to be of service.
+By showing them multiple options, you're showing them you're looking out for them, and you're here to be of service.

 Keep in mind that the person on the other end of the computer is a living, breathing human being.
-Email, Texting, Facebook, Twitter, is all new forms of human communication and interaction.
-Not as high quality and interactive as a phone call or in person face-to-face communication but interaction and communication none the less.
+Email, Texting, Facebook, and Twitter, are all new forms of human communication and interaction.
+Not as high quality and interactive as a phone call or in-person face-to-face communication but interaction and communication nonetheless.

-So, first remember you're a human being, just like your client who needs you to help him or her purchase a vehicle.
+So, first, remember you're a human being, just like your client who needs you to help them purchase a vehicle.

 If you need to, "what if" yourself.
 What if this was my mom?
 What if this was my daughter or son-in-law?
-The best what if, it what if this was the owner's daugher-in-law.
+The best what if is what if this was the owner's daugher-in-law.